lbonanomi/UsesAndRecommends/README.md

 ### Platforms:
 * [Okta](https://www.okta.com/): I love Okta's OIDC apps with AWS Application Load Balancers for adding conditional security to hosted apps.
+* [endoflife.date](https://endoflife.date/): If I had 3 wishes granted they would be world peace, a _realy_ first-class BLT sandwhich, and an API to test if a Windows version was in-support; I get one of these.